THE RIPPLE EFFECT PODCAST EPISODES

 📸 Follow Laura on Instagram: @laurajimphotography

-Episode 4 – Roots & Resilience – What Forests Teach Us About Ourselves, with Special Guest Kumu Kuwalu
+Module 1: Episode 4 – Roots & Resilience – What Forests Teach Us About Ourselves, with Special Guest Kumu Kuwalu

 Join host Aimee Donoho in conversation with cultural practitioner and kumu hula, Kumu Kuwalu.
 In this episode, they explore the power of ecological awareness, cultural wisdom, and nervous system grounding for educators.
 Kumu shares how hula and land-based practices have helped students reconnect to themselves and how educators can apply these principles in the classroom.